 Like many African countries Nigeria has further to go in ensuring equal access to quality healthcare, reducing maternal and perinatal morbidity and mortality, national security, social housing, education and economic development.
 These are opportunities for us to make a difference.
 To make a positive sustainable change.

 So why not Nigeria!?
-A medical elective in Nigeria will not just broaden your medical experience but will also amaze you with the Nigerian cuisine, hospitality, climate and adventures.
+A medical elective or other clinical placement in Nigeria will not just broaden your medical experience on tropical medicine but will also amaze you with the Nigerian cuisine, hospitality, climate and adventures.

 “My mind and heart was set on travelling to Nigeria for my medical elective program in 2016, but I was quickly frustrated as I ran in to obstacle after obstacle.
 Despite the overall amazing and life changing experience I had, I found the organisation process very challenging and I often felt disheartened as I tried to organise my medical elective in Nigeria as a final year medical student living in the UK.
 (Click hereto know more about my elective experience).
 That’s why I’ve decided to support medical students organise their elective in Nigeria!
 I want to remove the tediousness and anxiety which is often a result of poor communication with hospitals, feelings of insecurity, worries about safety and other concerns that can lead to you giving up your dream and resorting to a basic elective in your home country or a less stressful alternative.”
 Dr Oworu MBChB